 your regular TA on time.

 You may NOT regularly attend a lab other than the one you are signed up for.
-(Try to transfer early on if another section is appealing.)
+(Try to transfer early on if another section is preferred.)

 Calculators.
 I encourage you to have a calculator in this lab.

 Food and drink.
 Please do not bring food and drink into the lab.
 I want to avoid trash and clutter/spills on the lab tables.
 A bottled drink that is stored in your backpack is acceptable.